 I urge all of you, therefore, to obey the teaching about righteousness and to exercise unlimited endurance, like that which you saw with your own eyes not only in the blessed Ignatius and Zosimus and Rufus but also in others from your congregation and in Paul himself and the rest of the apostles.
 Be assured that all these did not run in vain but with faith and righteousness, and that they are now in the place due them with the Lord, with whom they also suffered.
 For they did not love the present world but the one who died on our behalf and was raised by God for our sakes.

-Ignatius (ca. 35-108 AD), bishop of Antioch and a second generation Christian, also notes that the disciples of Jesus did not fear death as a result of their resurrection experiences.
+Ignatius (ca. 35-108 AD), bishop of Antioch and a first-generation Christian, also notes that the disciples of Jesus did not fear death as a result of their resurrection experiences.
 As he says in his letter to the church in Turkey (where Polycarp was bishop):

 “And when [Jesus] came to those with Peter, he said to them: ‘Take, handle me and see that I am not a bodiless demon’.
 And immediately they handled him and believed, having known his flesh and blood.
 Because of this they also despised death [like Jesus did]; but beyond death they were found”.